mccheutin/Bacteriome/README.md

 # Bacteriome

-This repository joined the Phylosynbiosis part which contains the analysis and the creation of the physeq object.
+This repository joined the Phylosymbiosis part which contains the analysis and the creation of the physeq object.